swiftdemand/swiftprotocol/README.md

 ### Stage Two
 After the 70 Billion cap has been reached by following the formula of Stage One, Stage Two will come into effect.
 During this stage, new Swifts will be given out to users at an inflation rate decided by the [Delegated Nodes](#delegated-node-voting) to all users in the ecosystem.
 It's their responsibility to choose an inflation rate that will avoid devaluing existing currency while ensuring the distribution is sufficiently large.

-### Region Multiplier
-Several different income tiers will exist based on the cost of living associated with each region.
-The tiers and the multipliers associated with them will be decided by the [Delegated Nodes](#delegated-node-voting).
-The region that each citizen belongs to will be validated by [Identity Providers](#identity-providers) when added to the blockchain.
-These multipliers will range between 0.01x to 1.0x.

 ### Referral System
 When a new Swift Citizen joins, there's an option to include the public key of the Swift Citizen that referred them.
 Referral bonuses are calculated using `5 * Income Distribution Multiplier`.
 For example, if there are 100,000 Swift Citizens at the time of a referral, the bonus would be 500 Swifts.